-Headless WordPress and Content Management Systems
+Headless WordPress and Content Management Systems (CMS)

 Keeping up with the ever-expanding Internet of Things (IoT) can be a scramble for content developers and programmers alike.
 Repackaging content from a traditional WordPress implementation for more and more client-side endpoints (such as smart speakers or watches) can put a real strain on your resources.